> User Manual

 Memory

-Persistent, disk-backed storage at ~/.bernard/memory/.
-Survives across
+Persistent, disk-backed storage at ~/.local/share/bernard/memory/.
+Survives

-sessions.
+across sessions.
 The agent can list, read, write, and delete memory entries by key.

 Use this for things like project conventions, server addresses, or personal preferences.